HereOrCode/Extension/README.md

 ## This extension has been sold and is no longer maintained.
-Current version may contain malware.
+Current version on webstore may contain malware.

 # Browser Boost Extension